ajhelmstetter/afrodyn/README.md

 ```
 ### 2.2.1 PALMS ONLY

 Paralogy will be detected on individual exons.
 In order to assess whether a *gene* is paralogous, I suggest you look at the proportion of verified paralogs vs non-paralogs for each gene.
-If paralog proportion is higher than 50%, treat the gene as a true paralog and remove.
+If paralog proportion is higher than 50%, treat the gene as a true paralog and remove this locus from the *gene* hybpiper run.

+Continue using the *gene* hybpiper run for the remaining steps.

 ## 3 SEQUENCE ALIGNMENT